Python3pkg/DynamicNumber/README.md

 What is it?
 -----------

-Dynamically typeset numbers generated in different kinds of scripts in LaTeX.
+Dynamically typeset values generated in different kinds of scripts in LaTeX.
 The aim is to reduce errors resulting from out-of-date numbers by directly setting them in the number generating file and importing a symbolic link in the LaTeX source file.

 Installation
 ------------

-Depending on your confinguration, one or more might not be applicable.
+Depending on your desires, one or more might not be applicable.
 All the supported languages have a file in the `languages` folder.
 Currently only MATLAB and Python are supported to produce Dynamic Number (dn) list files.

 ### LaTeX

+#### Linux and OS X

+Run the installation file in terminal: `source install.sh`.

+#### Windows

+For Windows, there is not yet a script.
+You must install it manually and add it to MiKTeX.

+1. Open the command line (`CTRL-R` and type `cmd`).
-Create the class file by running the installation file: `latex dn.ins`.
+2. Create the package with: `latex dn.ins`.
-Then copy the file to a directory LaTeX searches.

-**TODO**

-Extract the documentation to pdf with: `pdflatex dn.dtx`.
+3. Extract the documentation to pdf with: `pdflatex dn.dtx`.
+4. Use the instructions in [this](http://tex.stackexchange.com/questions/2063/how-can-i-manually-install-a-package-on-miktex-windows)

 ### MATLAB